small-cactus/M.I.L.E.S/README.md

 Follow these steps to set up Miles.

 ## 🔑 OpenAI API Integration (REQUIRED)
+- **WARNING**: ⚠️ **If you do not have access to gpt-4-1106-preview, Miles will not answer you, instead, use CMD or CTRL + F in `main.py` to search for `model="gpt-4-1106-preview",` => and replace that full line with this instead: `model="gpt-3.5-turbo-1106",`.
+You should have to do this 2 times in the main.py file.**
 ### 1️⃣ Sign Up for OpenAI
-- Begin by signing up for an OpenAI account, if you don't already have one.
+- Begin by signing into your OpenAI account, if you don't already have one.
 Visit the [OpenAI API portal](https://beta.openai.com/signup/) to register.

 ### 2️⃣ Access Your API Key
 - After logging in, choose "API", then click your profile in the top right, navigate to the API section to find your API key.